chalmerj/introcs-lecture-notes/devel/rst/while-with-sequence.rst

 Check examples of length 1 and 0.
-Length 1 is fine, but it fails for the empty string, since the loop is skipped and the intial answer, ``true`` is returned.
+Length 1 is fine, but it fails for the empty string, since the loop is skipped and the initial answer, ``true`` is returned.

 There are many ways to fix this.
 We will know right up front that the answer is false if the length is 0, and we could immediately set